 To purchase a Borrowing Card

-Please fill out the Borrowing Card Order Form.
+Please fill out the Borrowing Card Order Form (currently not enabled).
 Cards cannot be purchased in person.
 1 business day of processing time is required to activate borrowing privileges.

 - MIT Alumni/ae – $150 year

 - A Borrowing Card is for the sole use of the person whose name appears on the card and to whom it has been issued.
 To borrow materials, you must present picture identification in addition to the card.

 - Card holders may borrow up to 25 items at one time.

 - Borrowing Cards do not grant interlibrary loan privileges, including consortial agreements.

 - Periodicals, theses, and some Rotch Library items may not be borrowed but are available for room use only.
 The Borrowing Card does not provide access to Course Reserves materials.